Bunraku is one of Japanese traditional puppet theaters.

 The excellent players and playwrights appeared at the time, and it got very popular.

-But in the 18th to 19th century, Kabuki is the most popular theater,
+But in the 18th to 19th century, Kabuki became the most popular theater.

 The name of Bunraku comes from this.

 Commonly one performance has 1 to 3 dramas.

 It takes 2 to 3 hours to play one drama, so it takes 3 to 5 hours to enjoy a performance.

 The contents of the dramas are mainly historical stories and tragic love stories.

 A puppet of Bunraku has very simple structure.

 A head with eloquent look, both arms and both legs are attached to the simple frame, and Kimono covers them.

 The lead puppeteer operates the head and the right arm, the second one operates the left arm, and the third one operates the both legs.

 So they must operate own parts with synchronization.